 Forza 8 Common Questions

 Since we’ve had so many questions about the upcoming Forza Motorsport title and the Forza 8 release date, we’ve put some of the most common ones here.

-If you have any other questions about the game, then drop us a message, and we’ll respond and add it to this section.
+If you have any other questions about the game, drop us a message, and we’ll respond and add it to this section.

 Will Forza Motorsport 8 be on Xbox One?

 There has been no official confirmation from Microsoft yet that the game will feature on the Xbox One console.